Jinyu2019/Suppl-data-BBpaper/README.md

 Table S6.
 Drug response data (i.e. common logarithm of the IC50 readout) for 734 cancer cell lines and 201 drugs.
 The first column shows the COSMIC identifiers of the 734 cancer cell lines, and the first row shows the 201 drugs.

 Table S7.
+Drug response data (i.e. the area under the drug response curve, AUC readout) for 734 cancer cell lines and 201 drugs.
+The first column shows the COSMIC identifiers of the 734 cancer cell lines, and the first row shows the 201 drugs.

+Table S8.
 The protein--protein interaction (PPI) network involving 7136 proteins encoded by the corresponding genes from the 8046 genes appearing in the gene expression profiles.
 This network is extracted from the PathwayCommons database (http://www.pathway commons.org/, accessed 11 March 2019).
 In this table, each row represents a link in this PPI network.

-Table S8.
-The annotations of 201 drugs.
-The four columns show the drug names, synonyms, drug primary targets and targeted pathways for 201 drugs, respectively.

 Table S9.
 Drugs' structural features.
 This table shows nine types of molecular fingerprints for 175 out of 201 drugs, where we did not find out the structural information for the other 26 drugs.
 Each sheet records a binary matrix where each row represents a drug and each column represents a structural feature, and 1 indicates the drug presents the structural feature.
 The features with zero value across all the drugs are removed from the tables.